iamleigh/leadgen/README.md

-# leadgen
+# Lead Gen Form
-Lead Gen Form
+Collect customer data and build customer profiles inside of your WordPress Dashboard.